schaall/snake/README.md

 <br>

 # Installation
-Just run the following code in your terminal or command line to install the package:
+Just run the following code in your terminal or command line to install the toolkit:
 ```
 pip install git+https://github.com/mfiless/snake.git
 ```